Dean Thompson (racing driver): Racing career

-Thompson began racing at the age of 5, racing quarter midgets at Orange Show Speedway.
+Thompson began racing at the age of five, racing quarter midgets at Orange Show Speedway.
 After taking a break from racing, he returned in 2018 to race late models at the age of 16.
 In 2019, he ran full-time in late models and got a win at Irwindale Speedway.
-In 2020 and 2021, he won the Irwindale Speedway LKQ Pick Your Part Late Model Championship with 6 wins and 14 top 5 finishes in 2020, and one win and 13 top fives in 2021.
+In 2020 and 2021, he won the Irwindale Speedway LKQ Pick Your Part Late Model Championship with six wins and fourteen top-five finishes in 2020, and one win and thirteen top-fives in 2021.
 He also won rookie of the year in the Spears SRL Southwest Tour Series.

 In 2021, Thompson moved up to the ARCA Menards Series West, driving full-time for High Point Racing, the team he drove for in the Spears Southwest Tour in 2020.
 HPR also formed an alliance with Sunrise Ford Racing to help their team as it was their first time fielding a car in the West Series.
-Thompson's best finish was 2nd at Irwindale Speedway, winning the pole and leading most of the race, only to get passed after a late restart.
-He finished the year with two poles, one top 5, and two top 10 finishes.
+Thompson's best finish was second at Irwindale Speedway, winning the pole and leading most of the race, only to get passed after a late restart.
+He finished the year with two poles, one top-five, and two top-ten finishes.

 On October 18, 2021, it was announced that Thompson would be driving for Niece Motorsports in the season-finale for the main ARCA Menards Series at Kansas Speedway as well as the NASCAR Camping World Truck Series season-finale at Phoenix Raceway.
 On November 2, Niece announced that Thompson would drive full-time for the team in the Truck Series in 2022.
 Although the team did not announce his number in that announcement, it was expected that he would continue to drive the No. 44, but with Kris Wright having been announced to drive the No. 44 full-time in 2022, Thompson would drive the No. 40 truck, replacing Ryan Truex.
-On December 5, 2022, TRICON Garage announced that Thompson will drive their No. 5 truck full-time in the 2023 season.
+On December 5, 2022, Tricon Garage announced that Thompson will drive their No. 5 truck full-time in the 2023 season.
+On April 1, 2023, Thompson was injured in a scary crash at Texas Motor Speedway during the SpeedyCash.com 250.
+It would result in him being transported by ambulance on a stretcher.
+On November 17, it was announced that Thompson will return to Tricon Garage for the 2024 season.

+In 2024, Thompson would make his NASCAR Xfinity Series debut at Charlotte, driving the No. 26 for Sam Hunt Racing.
+He made another start at Talladega late in the season, finishing 20th.

+On January 7, 2025, it was announced that Thompson will run full-time in the Xfinity Series for SHR in the 2025 season, driving the No. 26 car.
+On April 19 at Rockingham, Thompson scored the Stage 2 victory after flipping the stage on the pits, scoring the first career stage win for not only himself, but for his team, Sam Hunt Racing, as a whole.